jhpyle/docassemble/_docs/scalability.md

 [HTTP success code] or not.)
 Under "Advanced health check settings," set the "Healthy threshold" to 10, "Unhealthy threshold" to 2, "Timeout" to 10 seconds, "Interval" to 120 seconds, and keep other settings at their defaults.
+Then click "Create."

 Once that "Target Group" is created, create a second "Target Group" called `websocket` with the same settings.
 Then, once the `websocket` "Target Group" is created, do Actions -> Edit Attributes on it, and under "Stickiness," select "Enable load balancer generated cookie stickiness."
 Keep other settings at their defaults.
+Then click "Create."

+Finally, create a third "Target Group" called `http-redirect`.
+The purpose of this target group is very limited: it will forward any HTTP requests to your HTTPS site.
+Set the "Protocol" to HTTP, set the "Port" to 8081, and set the "VPC" to your default [VPC].
+Under "Health check settings," set the "Protocol" to HTTP and the "Path" to `/health_check`.
+Under "Advanced health check settings," change "Success codes" from 200 to 301.
+This is because all requests to this target group should respond with an [HTTP redirect] response, the code for which is 301.
+Then click "Create."

 Then go to the "Load Balancers" section of the [EC2 Console] and create a "Load Balancer."
 Select "Application Load Balancer" as the type of load balancer.

 On the "Configure Load Balancer" page, set the name to `docassembleLb`.
-Under "Listeners," set the "Load Balancer Protocol" to HTTPS, using port 443.
+Under "Listeners," keep the HTTP listener listening to port 80 and click "Add listener" to add a second listener.
+Set the "Load Balancer Protocol" to HTTPS and set the "Load Balancer Port" to port 443.

 Under "Availability Zones," make sure your default [VPC] is selected.
 Then select all of the "available subnets" by clicking the plus buttons next to each one.
 (If it gives you any trouble about adding subnets, just add as many subnets as it will let you add.)

 On the "Configure Security Settings" page, it will ask about SSL certificates and security policies.
 Accept all of the defaults.
 This